bhryanh/idealista-scraper/README.md

 1. Fetch apartment listings from Idealista.com based on your `.env` configuration
 2. Parse the HTML content
 3. Display the first 3 results in the console
-4. Save all results to JSON and CSV files

 ### Automated Monitoring

-Run continuous monitoring with WhatsApp notifications:
+Run continuous monitoring with email notifications:
 ```bash
 npm run monitor
 ```

 This will:
-1. Check for new apartments every 10 minutes (configurable)
+1. Check for new apartments on your configured schedule (default: every 30 minutes)
-2. Save new apartments to MongoDB
+2. Save new apartments to MongoDB (if enabled)
-3. Send WhatsApp notifications when new listings are found
+3. Send email notifications when new listings are found
 4. Run continuously until stopped (Ctrl+C)

 Run a single check: